diehlpk/diehlpk.github.io/_posts/2016-08-25-cpp-lectures.md

 tags:
 - Coding
 ---
 This summer the [Stellar Group](http://stellar.cct.lsu.edu) helds a C++ Summer Lecture Series.
 The aim of these lectures is to provide more understanding of modern C++.
-Most new users of [HPX](http://stellar.cct.lsu.edu/tag/hpx/) get confused or frustated because of a lack in understanding the new C++ features.
+Most new users of [HPX](http://stellar.cct.lsu.edu/tag/hpx/) get confused or frustrated because of a lack in understanding the new C++ features.
 These talk give a introduction to the new C++ features and help to understand the concept of HPX:

 * [C++ Lecture 1 - The Standard Template Library](https://www.youtube.com/watch?v=asGZTCR53KY&list=PL7vEgTL3FalY2eBxud1wsfz8OKvE9sd_z)
 * [C++ Lecture 2 - Template Programing](https://www.youtube.com/watch?v=iU3wsiJ5mts&list=PL7vEgTL3FalY2eBxud1wsfz8OKvE9sd_z&index=2)